-All children with medical conditions are supported and have full access to all aspects of education, including school trips, physical education and any after school activities.
-Any children who have a disability in conjunction with a medical condition also have access to all aspects of school life and the school endeavours to comply with its duties under the Equality Act 2010.
+All children with medical conditions at Canon Sharples are supported and have full access to all aspects of education, including school trips, physical education and any after school activities.
+Any children who have

-- If a child with a medical condition also has a special educational need (SEN) and an EHC plan or Statement, we will work with health and social care to bring the plan together alongside their special education provision to ensure that the SEND Code of Practice 2014 is followed - Canon Sharples has a medication and sickness policy, with forms in the office to be completed in every case (a copy of the medicine and sickness policy can be found on the school website) - Care plans are created, where necessary, involving health professionals if appropriate.
-Care plans are on the wall in the office, staff room and the child's own class room to ensure that all staff know what to do in the event of an emergency - All staff have a list of pupils with medical conditions such as asthma, hay fever, allergies and other medical conditions, which is also kept in the office and is reviewed regularly - Inhalers are kept in classrooms in a marked cupboard - Procedures are in place for medical emergencies and all staff are aware of the correct procedures. - All staff have briefings about children's needs - Good ratios of staff with first aid training are maintained. - Staff are trained by outside agencies when required to support specific medical needs and conditions, such as, epi-pen, epilepsy and diabetes etc
+- If a child with a medical condition at Canon Sharples also has a special educational need (SEN) and a EHC plan or Statement of Special Educational Needs, we will work with health and social care to bring the plan together alongside their special educational provision and ensure that the SEND Code of Practice (2014) is followed. - Canon Sharples has a medication policy with forms in the office to be completed in every case. - Care plans are created where necessary, involving health professionals if appropriate, and staff are informed.
+A list of children with medical conditions, such as asthma, hay fever, allergies and other conditions, is provided for staff and regularly updated. - Procedures are in place for medical emergencies. - All staff have briefings about children's needs. - Good ratios of staff with first aid training are maintained. - Staff are trained by outside agencies when required to support specific medical needs and conditions.
+For example, epi pen, epilepsy, diabetes and visual support training - The school has a policy for managing the medical conditions of pupils and intimate care needs.